13Bytes/eInkCalendar/README.md

 <h3 align="center">Portal eInk Calendar</h3>

   <p align="center">
-    A small desk-calendar with the theme of a <a href="https://store.steampowered.com/app/620/Portal_2/">portal</a> chamber info.
+    A small desk-calenda with the theme of a <a href="https://store.steampowered.com/app/620/Portal_2/">portal</a> chamber info.
     <br />
-    It displays the current date, the next few events in your calendar and whether a person in your contact list has a birthday (inc. their name).
+    It displays the current date, the next few events from one or more calendars, the current weather, a rotating quote and whether a person in your contact list has a birthday (inc. their name).
   </p>
 </div>